 Cy-Fair VFD became involved in the ambulance business about 1980.
 Cameron Iron Works (now Wymann Gordon) purchased the first unit and donated it to the Department.
 The Department went on to purchase another used unit, a 1979 Ford module unit.

 The Department has had few Fire Chiefs in its 25 years.
 The first Fire Chief was Chief John Morgan, who was also the first Board President.
 Charlie Radcliffe, a Houston firefighter, became Fire Chief around 1965.
 Chief Radcliffe served more years than any other Chiefs to date.
 In the late 1970’s he stepped down for one year to let Stanley Hubbard serve a one year term of office.
 In 1981 Jack Fry was elected Chief.
 In the spring of 1982, he and his Assistant Chief resigned.
 The Board of Directors appointed then-District Chief Harry Cull to finish this term.
 In 1983, Chief Cull was elected to serve his own term until the fall of 1985, when he resigned.
 His Assistant Chief, Glenn Gates, finished his term and continued to serve as Chief until 1990.
 Marc Hudson from station 3 was elected and served for one term 1990-1992.
 Chief J.C.
 Marshall from station 8 was elected in 1992 and served till 2002.
-Chief Joe Davis from station seven was elected in 2002 and in 2009 became the departments first full-time Fire Chief.
+Chief Joe Davis from station seven was elected in 2002 and in 2009 became the departments first full-time Fire Chief, serving until 2013.
+Rodney Janczak served as Interim Fire Chief from 2013 – 2014.
+Amy Ramon was hired in 2014 and is the current Fire Chief.

 In the beginning, the department had no Board of Directors.
 The department was run on donations from the surrounding community.
 In late 1962, it was decided that the donations needed to be better managed.
 The Board of Directors was created for that purpose.
 They rotated their monthly meetings from station to station until about 1967 when they moved the meetings to VFW Hall on Hempstead Highway.
 Meetings were held at the VFW Hall until 1983.
 One of the biggest fund raisers was the annual Bar-B-Que.
 The last “Annual Bar-B-Que” was held in October 1985 just before the Department began receiving tax dollars from the community.
-Today, in addition to tax dollars, Cy-Fair FVD receives money from the ESD and through donations (MUD water bills).
-The Board, consisting of officers and station-appointed members, currently meet at the Business Office once a month to conduct board business.
-The ESD and offices of the board meet the following Thursday to approve necessary items funded by the ESD.
-Each Station elects one member to serve as Director.
-The Board President and Vice President is elected by the general membership every two years.
+Today, in addition to tax dollars, Cy-Fair VFD receives money from the ESD and through donations (MUD water bills).
+The board, currently consisting of four members from our community and three members from the Department and elected by the Department members, currently meet at the Business Office once a month to conduct board business.
+The ESD and Officers of the board meet one time a month to approve necessary items funded by the ESD.